The Tangled Line of Succession to the British Throne

 12. August Brooksbank (Eugenie's son)

-13. Prince Edward, Earl of Wessex (the queen's third son and youngest child)
+13. Prince Edward, Duke of Edinburgh (the queen's third son and youngest child)

 15. Lady Louise Mountbatten-Windsor (Edward's daughter)